 Bucovina is best known for being the land of churches and long-kept traditions.
 The region’s past has left its traces in many of the monuments still existing today and as a result, it has a series of landmarks that are unique in the country.
-If you love to uncover the rich history of a place, admire architectural masterpieces and learn about local traditions, Bucovina is the perfect place for you!
+If you love to uncover the rich history of a place, admire architectural masterpieces and learn about local traditions, visit Bucovina, the perfect place for you!

 The name Bucovina comes from the Ukrainian word “buk”, which means beech tree, thus translating as “the land of beech”.
 The region was separated by the former Soviet Union in the 20th century in two parts, from which one is on the territory of Romania and the other half is in Ukraine.
 Here you will find a mix of communities, all of which keep their own customs and traditions.
 That’s why Bucovina is a fascinating region to explore.